 At first sight, believing in evolution may not seem an attractive proposition.
 However, what makes it attractive is that there is no God to whom you have to give an account of your actions.
 This is borne out by the following quote from an atheist:

 We no longer feel ourselves to be guests in someone else’s home and therefore obliged to make our behavior conform with a set of preexisting cosmic rules.
 It is our creation now.
 We make the rules.
 We establish the parameters of reality.
 We create the world, and because we do, we no longer feel beholden to outside forces.
 We no longer have to justify our behavior, for we are now the architects of the universe.
 We are responsible to nothing outside ourselves, for we are the kingdom, the power, and the glory forever and ever.12

 Evolution therefore leads to the teaching that you can do as you please.
 You can live your life just to please yourself.
 Many people today live such a life.
 They have abandoned the faith of their forefathers and have embraced the doctrines of evolution with its atheism.
-No wonder we are living in a “me, me, me” hedonistic society where everything that you do is to try to please and bring pleasure to yourself.
-This is more than “selfish ambition”; it is totally decadent and is in total contrast to what Christianity teaches about what our ambition should be—our chief end is to glorify God (not oneself ) and to enjoy Him (not oneself ) forever.
+No wonder we are living in a “me, me, me,” hedonistic society where everything that you do is to try to please and bring pleasure to yourself.
+This is more than “selfish ambition”; it is totally decadent and is in total contrast to what Christianity teaches about what our ambition should be—our chief end is to glorify God (not ourself) and to enjoy Him (not ourself) forever.